mattermost/mattermost-developer-documentation/site/content/integrate/reference/bot-accounts/_index.md

   - Can't be logged into.
   - Can't be used to create other bot accounts.
+  - Can't be used to upload files to a channel.
   - Don't count as a registered user and therefore don't count towards the total number of users for an Enterprise Edition license.

 Additional benefits include: